-Looking for how to sleep better using natural sleep remedies so that you can fight off any virus, bug, infection, or floating piece of pollen that comes your way?
-Check out some of our helpful products after you read the article below.
+Looking for how to sleep better using natural sleep remedies?
+Did you know that most of the strategies for good sleep also help your immune system eliminate any virus, bug, infection, or pollen exposure that comes your way?

 “AMAZING BREAKTHROUGH!
 Scientists have discovered a revolutionary new treatment that makes you live longer.
 It enhances your memory and makes you more creative.
 It makes you look more attractive.
 It keeps you slim and lowers food cravings.
 It protects you from cancer and dementia.
 It wards off colds and the flu.
 It lowers your risk of heart attacks and stroke, not to mention diabetes.
 You’ll even feel happier, less depressed, and less anxious.
 Are you interested?”

 ― Matthew Walker, Why We Sleep: The New Science of Sleep and Dreams

 Can you guess what it is?

 If you guessed sleep, then you are a winner in our book.
 Learning how to sleep better is infinitely important!

 We are living in wild times, with a virus captivating the world and media outlets bombarding us with negative, fear-promoting, stress-inducing information.
 Not to mention the changing seasons, with a whole new slew of allergy agitators in the wind.
 It’s no wonder our immune systems (and nervous systems!) are being overloaded.
 Most of us are in desperate need of a reboot.

 Well, good news!
 One of the best natural immune boosters out there is free and generally pretty easy to get: sleep!

 How Sleep and the Immune System are Connected

 Your sleep and immune system are intimately connected.
 While sleeping, your body produces a type of protein called cytokines, which effectively target both inflammation and infection.
 Without sleep, these lovely little powerhouses of sickness-fighters aren’t being made and thus our bodies are left open to all sorts of invaders looking to wreak havoc on our lives.